wyozi/gmod-nettable/README.md

 f64         | A double
 []          | An array
 {}          | A subtable
-ply         | A GMod Player object
+ply         | A GMod Player
+ent         | A GMod Entity

 ### Subtable/array examples